espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 #### Android

-Android 6 (Marshmallow) or later supported out of the box.
+Android 6 (Marshmallow) or later are supported out of the box.

 Android 5 (Lollipop) devices can use [Chromium installed over ADB to a developer mode device](https://stackoverflow.com/questions/34810194/can-i-try-web-bluetooth-on-chrome-for-android-lollipop).